-Professor and Associate Dean Edwin L. Miller, Ph.D.
+Director David K. Lewis, Ph.D.

 The College of Agricultural Sciences and Natural Resources offers an undergraduate major in environmental science.
-This program is an interdisciplinary study of the biological, chemical, and physical factors, coupled with human activities, that affect the environment.
-Such a science is designed to improve the current and future welfare of the human race with environmental policies based on sound scientific principles and in accordance with the true benefits and costs as evaluated by an informed society.
+This program is an interdisciplinary study of the biological, physical, and social sciences, and their application to environmental concerns.
+These applications are designed to improve the current and future welfare of the human race with environmental policies based on scientific principles and in accordance with the true benefits and costs as evaluated by an informed society.

 Since this major is interdisciplinary and science-oriented, the student will take basic courses in biology, chemistry, math, physics, statistics, and several social sciences.
 The student may choose one of three areas of emphasis (options): water resources, natural resources, or environmental policy.
 Depending on the option, upper-division course work will involve problem-solving work in water and soil quality, economic and social policy, political science, resource management and engineering.
-The student will also be immersed in general education subjects, including communications, philosophy, ethics and sociology.
+The student will also be exposed in general education subjects, including communications, philosophy, ethics and sociology.

-A primary goal of this program of study is to enable graduates to solve environmental problems based on solid science and in accordance with society's needs.
+A primary goal of this program of study is to enable graduates to solve environmental problems based on scientific principles and in accordance with society's needs.
 Through successful completion of this major the student earns the Bachelor of Science in Agricultural Sciences and Natural Resources.

-The environmental science undergraduate major is directly supported by faculty from the departments of Agricultural Economics, Animal Science, Entomology and Plant Pathology, Forestry, Horticulture and Landscape Architecture, and Plant and Soil Sciences.
-The major and its students also benefit from working in and out of the classroom and laboratory with faculty who are conducting cutting-edge research involving environmental problems.
+The environmental science undergraduate major is directly supported by faculty from the departments of Agricultural Economics, Entomology and Plant Pathology, Forestry, Horticulture and Landscape Architecture, and Plant and Soil Sciences.
+The major and its students also benefit from working in and out of the classroom and laboratory with faculty who are conducting cutting-edge research involving environmental problems

-Graduates work in such areas as landuse planning, environmental control, natural resources management, waste disposal, water and soil quality, and policy analysis.
+Graduates work in such areas as landuse planning, environmental control, natural resources management, waste disposal, water and soil quality, environmental remediation and policy analysis.
 Industries associated with the extraction, utilization and manipulation of natural resources have increased the number of employees with environmental training to address regulation compliance, litigation, monitoring, public relations and management practices.